mozilla/agithub/README.md

 ## Example App

-1. First, instantiate a `Github` object, passing it your username and password, if an authenticated session is desired.
+1. First, instantiate a `Github` object, passing it your username and password if an authenticated session is desired.

    ```python
    >>> from agithub import Github